-Pamela Northrup is a 39 year old stay at home mom to a 20 month old little girl in Bowie, Maryland.
+Pamela Northrup is a stay at home mom to a 20 month old little girl in Bowie, Maryland.
+She was 39 years old when I interviewed her in Washington, DC, on June 23, 2013.
 Here, we discuss the severity and stigma of postpartum depression.

 We tried for about ten years to have a kid.
 No luck.
 Nothing worked.
 We looked into in vitro and all of that and realized, for the amount of money it was and the odds, we really just weren’t willing to put ourselves through that.
 After about ten years, we just said, “You know what?
 It’s clearly not gonna happen,” and we moved on, which was fine.
 It took a while, but after about probably two years, we had really reached a point where we had accepted that we really genuinely were okay with it.

 I had kind of a bad fall–autumn, not gravitational fall (although I am a klutz, so that’s not out of the question).
 Kind of a rough time, and finally started on antidepressants.
 My doctor put me on Pristiq, which worked like a champ, except that I had absolutely zero appetite.
 None.
 I mean, I dropped probably twenty pounds in the space of about a month.
 I just…food just did not appeal.
 I tried.
 I couldn’t eat anything.

 Well, apparently that shift in my weight was enough to shift some other things, like the hormonal imbalances, and come January I’m not feeling well.
 I’m thinking, ‘Oh, it’s side effects,’ because they had changed my dosage.
 But still it wasn’t going away.
 It wasn’t going away.
 It wasn’t going away.
 And Valentine’s Day, I had actually just gotten back.